 We are very pleased with our modern school buildings.
 We have both large and small halls equipped for PE, which are used for assemblies, drama, and other activities.
 Our Parent, Teacher and Friends Association (PTFA) frequently use the hall for fund-raising events in the evenings and weekends.
 We have a central Computing suite with thirty-two networked computers.
 These are used by all classes.
 As well as computers in classrooms we also have a class set of iPads for children to use in lessons.
 We have a large dining area and Learning Support room.
 There is a reprographics room for staff use.
 We also have a dedicated Arts Block used for Art and D & T. In 2014 we opened our ‘Studio’ where we can deliver instrumental music lessons as well as drama and dance sessions.
 Our new library was opened by the author and illustrator James Mayhew, on World Book Day 2017.

 Outside there is an extensive playing field and three playgrounds.
-An adventure trail has been installed thanks to fund-raising by parents, and all classes get to use it on a rota basis.
+Adventure trails and an outdoor gym have been installed thanks to fund-raising by parents, and all classes get to use them on a rota basis.
 We have an all year round outside Early Years area, equipped with lots of appropriate play equipment and resources.
 In recent years permanent canopies have been installed over play areas outside classrooms to extend the learning areas.
 A cycle shelter has been installed to encourage cycling to school.

 The school is extremely well-equipped, thanks to careful financial control by the governing body and support from our parents.
 Classes are very well resourced with teaching equipment and books.
 All classrooms have interactive whiteboards and state of the art teaching equipment.
 Our PTFA have bought and maintain two minibuses for the school.
 They fully conform to all current seatbelt and driver legislation.
 We use them extensively for local trips and visits, and to take the children to the swimming pool.